 - Degree progression tracking

-- Research and academic assignments
+- Research and instructional assistant assignments

 - Administrative issues such as: orientation, admissions, financial aid, course registration, graduation completion exercises, and payroll